 Employees and volunteers have a responsibility to be aware of and alert to signs that all is not well with a tenant, volunteer or staff member.
 However, they are not responsible for diagnosing, investigating or providing a therapeutic response to abuse.
-In addition, not all concerns relate to abuse, there may well be other explanations (more about this in 4.3 below).
+In addition, not all concerns relate to abuse, there may well be other explanations.